 High point of the climb - 12,144’

 Trail Ridge Road is the highest continuous paved road in the United States, traversing Rocky Mountain National Park and offers spectacular views along the giant switchbacks 20 miles below a summit that tops out at a whopping 12,000'.
-Trail Ridge is also the second longest bike climb in the U.S.
+At 43.9 miles, Trail Ridge is also the second longest bike climb in the U.S. and the fifth longest in the world.
+Visit PJAMM’s Rocky Mountain NP page.

 The longer cycling route (least popular but much longer and the one featured on our climb page) begins on Hwy 34 at Dam Store - this is a very long route at 43.9 miles, 7,710’ at 3.1% (Map).
 Please see Dam Store slideshow for photos of this climb from start to where the standard climb begins just west of Estes Park.